Let’s talk about your journey into the fitness industry, how did you first start out?

 Five years ago I was a solicitor working as an in-house lawyer for a bank.
 It was pretty dull, as you can imagine.
 Like most personal trainers, I started out doing my own training, got the fitness bug and decided I needed a massive change of career and lifestyle.
 I wanted to be a writer and I wanted to write about my passion which was fitness, but I had no experience in the fitness industry.
 So when I first quit my job I started my freelance career doing legal editing and content writing for law firms.

-I then spent three months cycling around Europe and when I came back to England, I qualified as a personal trainer with HFE.
+I then spent three months cycling around Europe and when I came back to England, I qualified as a PT after completing my personal trainer course in Manchester.
 This helped me get freelance work writing about fitness.
 I have been doing that now for about three years and I have my first article in Muscle and Fitness magazine coming out next month.

 I had toyed with the idea of offering my PT services online for a while, but I didn’t really have a niche.
 Without that, I knew I’d struggle to get my voice heard and I’d lack the direction and passion needed to build a clear brand.
 Until I found pole that is.

 What about pole fitness did you find so enticing?

 After my first ever pole fitness class, I knew it was going to become an obsession.
 I’d been lifting heavy (for me) and doing kettlebells and other weight training for a long time, and considered myself pretty fit and strong, but the pole had other ideas.

 I loved the challenge and was hooked immediately.
 It’s a completely different kind of strength and as much as I love a new deadlift PB, nothing can beat the feeling of nailing an awesome pole trick you’ve been working on for weeks.